Last updated: April 11, 2023

-His challenge to all is to commit to pray for freedom for the slaves in the world and put actions behind those prayers.
+His challenge to all is to commit to pray for the world and put actions behind those prayers.

-“In whatever spheres of justice, find any organization or person who is doing that work and help in tiny ways or big, gigantic ways, “ Eddie said.
+“In whatever spheres of justice, find any organization or person who is doing that work and help in tiny ways or big, gigantic ways,” Eddie says.
 “Doing nothing is not an option!”

 Listen to Eddie on the Thrive with Asbury Seminary Podcast.